EnriFermi/style-data-app/README.md

 - **`index_file/`**: Stores the order in which shuffled files are presented to the user.

 ### Nested Directories
-If the `stylizations` directory contains subdirectories, the program will recursively collect all `.jpg` files.
+If the `images` directory contains subdirectories, the program will recursively collect all `.jpg` files.

 ## Command-Line Parameters